Spherical clustering in detection of groups of concomitant extremes: Abstract

 \section{Abstract}

-There is a growing empirical evidence that the spherical $k$-means clustering performs remarkably well in identification of groups of concomitant extremes in high dimensions, thereby leading to sparse models.
-We provide first theoretical results supporting this approach, but also identify some pitfalls.
-Furthermore, we develop a novel spherical $k$-principal-components clustering algorithm which is more appropriate for identification of concomitant extremes.
+There is growing empirical evidence that spherical $k$-means clustering performs well at identifying groups of concomitant extremes in high dimensions, thereby leading to sparse models.
+We provide one of the first theoretical results supporting this approach, but also demonstrate some pitfalls.
+Furthermore, we show that an alternative cost function may be more appropriate for identifying concomitant extremes, and it results in a novel spherical $k$-principal-components clustering algorithm.
 Our main result establishes a broadly satisfied sufficient condition guaranteeing the success of this method, albeit in a rather basic setting.
 Finally, we illustrate in simulations that $k$-principal-components outperforms $k$-means in the difficult case of weak asymptotic dependence within the groups.